-How to Disable Google Chrome Automatic Updates in Windows PC?
+How to Disable Google Chrome Automatic Updates on Windows PCs?

-There are several ways to disable the Chrome Automatic Updates on Windows PC.
+There are several ways to disable Chrome Automatic Updates on Windows PC.

 Disable from Windows Service Manager

 Step 3.
-Once the Services window will be opened, scroll down the list to see Google Update Service (gupdate) and Google Update Service (gupdatem).
+Once the Services window is opened, scroll down the list to see Google Update Service (gupdate) and Google Update Service (gupdatem).

 From now, the Google Chrome browser will not automatically be updated on your computer.

 You can also stop Chrome updates by renaming the file, which is responsible for automatic updates.

 Step 1.
 On Windows 10, go to the Chrome update path “C:\Program Files\Google\Update” or “C:\Program Files (x86)\Google\Update.”